twitchyliquid64/liquid-cad/liquid-cad/README.md

 ### Backlog

- * Implement the concept of groups: a series of features which form a shape.
-  * Groups UI, make group from selection, make group using picker
+ * make group using picker
-  * Group type: perimeter, internal
  * Export to OpenSCAD polygon
  * Export to STL
  * New constraints: